DomenicScarcella/qaoss/README.md

 Installation

-    Copy the entire qaoss folder and all its contents to a folder on your local computer where you have full access.
+    Download the qaoss zip file and unzip all its contents to a folder on your local computer where you have full access.
     The "documents" folder works nice.

-    Download and run the node-v12.18.2-x64.msi Windows installer https://nodejs.org/en/blog/release/v12.18.2/.
-Accept all the default settings.

-    Test your node installation from the command line: C:\node --version It should show: v12.16.3.
-Switch to the root qaoss folder and type the command ‘npm install’.
-This will install all the necessary dependencies and can take a minute or two so be patient.

-    On your computer in the config folder under the qaoss folder modify the config.json to use your custom domain. { "port": "3000", "subdomain": “(your custom subdomain name here)” Make sure it’s something unique so it's available and in double quotes }
+    Double click the install.bat file and when asked for a domain name, choose something unique to make sure it's not already in use by someone else.
+This is the qaoss name others will use to connect with you.
+It can be anything such as:
+    'bobaloo' or 'creampie86', just make it unique enough.

+    *Important* The domain name must be all one word.

-    Double click the Launch.bat file in the qaoss folder.
-Your personal social media website should be up and running.
+    When the install completes, double click the Launch.bat file in the qaoss folder.
+    Your personal Qaoss social media website should be up and running.

     Open a browser and type localhost:3000 in the address bar to begin testing.

     Go to your browsers “Settings” and configure “Downloads” to ask where to save each time.
+When you share someone's post on your timeline download it to (your Qaoss installation folder)\archives\shares.